Allison Serves Up A Blow Out 3Q17 Quarter And Strong Outlook

 According to the company, the better than expected 3Q17 results were "…principally driven by stronger than anticipated demand for North America service parts and North America Off-Highway products."

-The positively revised guidance for 2017 net sales reflect "…stronger demand reflects stronger demand for North America Off-Highway service parts, Global On-Highway products and Global Off-Highway products.
+The positively revised guidance for 2017 net sales reflect "…stronger demand for North America Off-Highway service parts, Global On-Highway products and Global Off-Highway products.
 Our full year 2017 net sales outlook also assumes price increases on certain products."

 3Q17 revenue was $595m, up 37.1% y/y and above consensus of $533.53m.
 Adjusted EBITDA of $241m represented 40.5% of revenue, up from $150.5m last year on a margin of 34.65%, and above 3Q17 consensus of $186.11m with a margin of 34.88%.
 That's a revenue and EBITDA surprise of $61.7m (11.6%) and $54.9m (29.5%), respectively.